aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-layout-options/_index.md

 You can also have revisions displayed as comments to the content.
 For this purpose, use the [CommentDisplayMode](https://apireference.aspose.com/words/cpp/class/aspose.words.layout.layout_options#set_commentdisplaymode) property and [ShowInBalloons](https://apireference.aspose.com/words/cpp/namespace/aspose.words.layout#commentdisplaymode) value.

-The following code example demonstrates how to customize revisions display:
+The following code example shows how to customize revisions display:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Document-WorkingWithRevisionOptions-SetShowInBalloons.cpp" >}}